AprilBrother/wiki.aprbrother/src/en/wud.md

   * Hall sensor for control `GPIO 0` of ESP32
 * Status LED - This indicator is connected to `GPIO 21`

+### Device Firmware Upgrade through USB

+The ESP32-S2 chip needs to be in bootloader mode for the detection as a DFU device and flashing.
+This can be achieved by pulling GPIO0 down, pulsing RESET down for a moment and releasing GPIO0.

+How to make the ESP32-S2 go to bootloader mode

+1. Plug the WUD to laptop
+1. Make a magnet close to the hall sensor (`GPIO 0`)
+1. Press the reset button, WUD will go to bootloader mode now

 ### Software overview ###

 The pre-flashed firmware is "[wireless USB disk](https://github.com/volca/wireless_usb_disk)".
 It use ESP32-S2 as an USB Disk with Wireless accessibility.
 HTTP file server be used with both upload and download capability.